Comments Encouraged

 Somewhere I read that when one finds himself “digging in his heels” on the inside, so to speak, when someone makes a statement with which one may disagree or take offense……one needs to stop immediately and investigate from where that feeling (anger?) is coming.
 I have found that doing so sometimes reveals to me a jealousy of the person of the speaker and/or a prideful desire to be right…..and may have little to do with the content of the subject.

-3. Elizabeth S. Says:
+3. Elizabeth S. says:

 I’m not one to leave comments on blogs very often, but I wanted you to know Fr.
 Rick, that I am reading and am encouraged by your words!
 Thank you for providing daily fortification and inspiration….God’s reminder to me that I am NOT entirely alone on this journey of faith.
 To encourage you…